Armadillidium vulgare: Distribution

 The native distribution of A. vulgare ranges across Europe, especially in the Mediterranean Basin.
 In the United Kingdom, A. vulgare is very common in southern and eastern England, but is more confined to coastal areas in the north.
 Similarly, in Ireland, A. vulgare is common in the south and east, but rarer in the north and west.

 A. vulgare has also been introduced to many locations in North America, where it may reach population densities of up to 10,000 /m2.
 It is now one of the most abundant invertebrate species in California coastal grassland habitats.
 It has also been introduced, to a lesser extent, to sites across the world.

 Relationships with humans

 Because of their unusual yet non-threatening appearance, some Armadillidium vulgare are kept as pets in areas throughout the world.
-Different lineages are bred, usually in regards to color, in order to provide stock to hobbyists.
-One supposed variation, "Punta Cana," is often referred to as Armadillidium sordidum, while others insist it is a variety of A. vulgare.
+Different lineages are bred, usually to produce certain colors, in order to provide stock to hobbyists.
+One variation, "Punta Cana," is often referred to as Armadillidium sordidum, while others insist it is a variety of A. vulgare.
 Keeping a pet pill bug requires a very moist habitat with limited light and abundant decaying botanical matter.
-They can often live up to three years.
+They can live up to three years.
 Among non-hobbyist adults, they are often seen as unwanted (but essentially harmless) home pests.
+They do not bite or spread disease to humans.

 Mitochondrial genome

-Most metazoans have circular mitochondrial genomes, but A.vulgare has an unusual combination of both circular and linear mitochondrial DNA.
+Most animals have circular mitochondrial genomes, but A. vulgare has an unusual combination of both circular and linear mitochondrial DNA.